sdcastillo/PA-R-Study-Manual/docs/02-r-programming.md

 #  log()                #the natural logarithm of e is 1
 ```

-You may not be convinced by this simple example using numbers; however, once we get to data manipulations in the next section the advantage of piping will become obvious.
+Pipes are exceptionally useful for data manipulations, which is covered in the next chapter.

-To quickly produce pipes, use `CTRL + SHIFT + M`.
+>**Tip:** To quickly produce pipes, use `CTRL + SHIFT + M`.

 By highlighting only certain sections, we can run the code in steps as if we were using a debugger.
 This makes testing out code much faster.

 ```r